-The Department of Defense and the Office of Military Commissions will allocate seats for news media aboard military chartered aircraft for travel from Andrews Air Force Base, Maryland to Naval Station Guantanamo Bay, Cuba, on Sep.
-7 to cover military commission proceedings scheduled for United States v.
-Abd al-Rahim Hussein Muhammed Abdu Al-Nashiri, Sep.
-8-12; and in the case of United States v.
-Abd al Hadi al Iraqi, Sep.
-15-16.
-Return travel is planned for Sep.
-17.
+The Department of Defense and the Office of Military Commissions will allocate seats for news media aboard military chartered aircraft for travel from Andrews Air Force Base, Maryland to Naval Station Guantanamo Bay, Cuba, to cover military commission pre-trial proceedings scheduled for United States v.
+Abd al Hadi al Iraqi, May 25-29.

-Travel originates at Andrews AFB, Maryland on Sep.
-7; return flight from Guantanamo to Andrews AFB, Sep.
-17.
+Travel originates at Andrews AFB, Maryland, on Sunday, May 24; the return flight from Guantanamo to Andrews AFB is scheduled for Saturday, May 30.

 Due to a limited number of seats aboard the flight and limited accommodations at Guantanamo Bay, selection is not guaranteed.
-However, there will be an additional opportunity for media members to view the proceedings by closed circuit television (CCTV) from a media work center at Fort George G. Meade, Md., from Sep.
-8-12 (Nashiri) and Sep.
-15-16 (al Iraqi).
+However, there will be an additional opportunity for media members to view the proceedings by closed circuit television (CCTV) from a media work center at Fort George G. Meade, Maryland, from May 25-29.

-Media desiring to view either or both of these hearings should send their requests via email to email@example.com.
-All requests must be received no later than 5 p.m.
-EDT, Aug.
-26. Media members should submit their names, positions, sponsoring organization and contact information to the above email address.
+Media desiring to view this hearing should send their requests via email to firstname.lastname@example.org.
+All requests must be received no later than 12 p.m.
+EDT, May 5.
+Media members should submit their names, positions, sponsoring organization, contact information, birthdate, and passport information to the above email address.
 Multiple names from the same organization may be listed.
-Requesters should indicate each individual's desire to be considered for travel to Guantanamo or Fort George G. Meade.
+Requesters should indicate each individual's desire to be considered for travel to Guantanamo or attendance at Fort Meade.

-NOTE1: There are no tours of detention camps scheduled during military commissions.
-Request for reporting on topics not related to the Military Commission (courtroom) must be cleared by OSD Public Affairs and Joint Task Force-Guantanamo public affairs.
+NOTE 1: There are no tours of detention camps scheduled during military commissions.
+Request for reporting on Guantanamo topics not related to the military commission (courtroom) must be coordinated through OSD Public Affairs and Joint Task Force-Guantanamo public affairs.
+The primary purpose of travel to Guantanamo is courtroom reporting.

 Further information including the media ground rules can be viewed at the Office of Military Commissions website at http://www.mc.mil.